Willow Pond Southern Catfish, As Good as It Gets

 If this young lady was an indication of the other servers, the owners of Willow Pond “get” that.

-You also get perfectly seasoned and wonderful white beans, the best hushpuppies you’ll ever eat.
-The menu boasted of the hushpuppies, “The best hushpuppies you ever put in your mouth!”
+You also get perfectly seasoned and wonderful white beans and the best hush puppies you’ll ever eat.
+The menu boasted of the hush puppies, “The best hush puppies you ever put in your mouth!”
 They weren’t lying!
-Hushpuppies are one of those things that I always sample first.
-A lot of restaurants treat hushpuppies as an after thought, something they hope people won’t pay too much attention to.Â
+Hush puppies are one of those things that I always sample first.
+A lot of restaurants treat hush puppies as an after thought, something they hope people won’t pay too much attention to.

-Willow Pond treats them like the stars they are!Â
+Willow Pond treats them like the stars they are.

-The catfish was beyond amazing.
+Now for the star of the show: the catfish was beyond amazing.
+I knew, after just one bite, that writing a restaurant review was going to be tough.
+There simply aren’t enough adjectives in the English language to cover this fried catfish.
 It was seasoned perfectly and had a traditional Southern style breading made from cornmeal.
-The breading was just right - enough to add to the flavor but not so much that the catfish flavor was lost in the mix.
-It passed the “no need for tartar sauce” test I always give fish.
-For the sake of this review, however, I did sample the tartar sauce - perfect, of course.
+The breading was just right – enough to add to the flavor but not so much that the catfish flavor was lost in the mix.
+It passed the “no need for tartar sauce” test I always give fried catfish.
+For the sake of this review, however, I did sample the tartar sauce – perfect, of course.
 It had a dill flavor that made me almost wish the fish needed it.
-But, alas, it would have been a crime to have covered up the flavors going on with this catfish.

-You’re served all the beans and huspuppies (did I mention how freaking amazing these hushpuppies are?!?!) you can eat with your meal.
-Again, our lovely young waitress didn’t allow us to run low on anything. Â
+You’re served all the beans and hush puppies (did I mention how freaking amazing these hush puppies are?!?!) you can eat with your meal.
+Again, our lovely young waitress didn’t allow us to run low on anything.

 Some of the other menu items are below: